MateuszNad/PSYamahaMusicCast/readme.md

 up-ym
 ```

-The command will turn on your device, sets input to Spotify and skips to next track.
+The command will turn on your device, sets the input to Spotify and skips to next track.

 ```powershell
 poweron-ym